tellerj/spectrumanalyzer_2/README.md

 - extend boundaries of the line that is computed out about 10 points at both ends to make it animate off-screen
 - tune number of frames to ensure the animation always starts and ends off-screen
 - add axes labels at the center frequency of each spike
+- Make background color dark grey
+- center animation on page
+- make the regen of the animation clean up old animations